dtinblack/dtinblack.github.io/_posts/2019-02-26-lesson-from-the-moon.md

 ---
 layout: post
-title: A Lesson From The Moon
+title: Can AI Learn From The Moon?
 description: "Limits in the use of technology."
 modified: 2019-02-26
 tags: [Apollo 11, Neil Armstrongt, Margaret Hamilton, Artificial Technology]